Dr. Wacław Jan Kroczek, DMD, PhD

-Tarnowskie Góry, Silesia Voivodeship, Poland; (Acting) Director for GRG Supercentenarian Research and Database Division; also GRG Correspondent for Poland & Nordic Countries E-mail: wjk.grg@gmail.com; Voice: (0048) 600109523
+Tarnowskie Góry, Silesia Voivodeship, Poland; President of the GRG Management Board, Director for GRG Supercentenarian Research and Database Division; also GRG Correspondent for Poland & Nordic Countries E-mail: wjk.grg@gmail.com; Voice: (0048) 600109523

 Wacław Jan Kroczek also cooperated with Guinness World Records to validate of two candidates for the title of World’s Oldest Man from Poland: Alexander Imich of New York, USA (1903-2014) and Israel Kristal of Haifa, Israel (1903-2017).
 Due to the discovery of sufficiently strong evidence from the archives that meet modern age validation standards, compiled in the monograph “Supercentenarians” by the Belgian demographer Dr. Michel Poulain, the Guinness World Records officially recognized both (Alexander Imich in 2014, Israel Kristal in 2016) as the oldest living men in the world in their time.
 He appeared many times in various domestic and foreign media in connection with important events and reports from the niche of longevity.